grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 😂 https://twitter.com/b0rk/status/1727751504696578510

+theres a lot of weird people on the road at 4:30 am

 # A wise man was once asked:
 # "Who do you value most among people?"
 # He replied: "The one whose manners are most noble,